vanhoutan/palila_CSIA/README.md

 The project was initiated in 2018 and is a collaboration between the Monterey Bay Aquarium (Van Houtan, Gagne), the Bishop Museum (Haggeman), and the US Geological Survey (Banko).
 It is based off of the Ocean Memory Lab model developed at the Monterey Bay Aquarium, and the bulk of the specimen preparation and analysis was done at the Monterey Bay Aquarium.

-Much of the code and repo was put together by Tyler Gagne, when he was at the Monterey Bay Aquarium.
+Much of the code and repo was put together by Tyler Gagne, when he was at the Monterey Bay Aquarium (2017-2019).